layilin/SP23-33852/_excerpts/climate.md

 - A night of vapour, closing fast around,
 - Snatches the golden noon.—Each wind appeas'd, [320]
 - The North flies forth, and hurls the frighted air:
-- Not all the brazen engineries of man,
+- Not all the brazen engineries[^f71n2] of man,
 - At once exploded, the wild burst surpass.
 - Yet thunder, yok'd with lightning and with rain,
 - Water with fire, increase the infernal din: [325]
 - Canes, shrubs, trees, huts, are whirl'd aloft in air.——
 - The wind is spent; and "all the isle below
-- "Is hush as death."
+- "Is hush as death."[^f71n3]
 - Soon issues forth the West, with sudden burst;
 - And blasts more rapid, more resistless drives: [330]

 > VER.
 314. *strange burs*\] These are astral halos.
 Columbus soon made himself master of the signs that precede a hurricane in the West-Indies, by which means he saved his own squadron; while another large fleet, whose commander despised his prognostics, put to sea, and was wrecked.

+[^f71n1]: A bur or burr is a circle of light surrounding the moon or a star.

+[^f71n2]: Engines of war, artillery.

+[^f71n3]: According to Gilmore, an approximate quotation of "and the orb below/As hush as death" (Shakespeare, *Hamlet* 2.2.485-486).

 ---